Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Development of MC simulation

 \section{Development of MC simulation}

-In order to understand the detector response to cosmic-ray muons and their associated decay electrons, a detector simulation based on the \textsc{Geant3} toolkit~\cite{Brun:1994aa} was used for this study.
+To understand the detector response to cosmic-ray muons and their associated decay electrons, a detector simulation based on the \textsc{Geant3} toolkit~\cite{Brun:1994aa} was used for this study \footnote{The Super-Kamiokande detector started its operation on April 1996.
+Around that time, only \textsc{Geant3} was available.
+After that, we continued to use \textsc{Geant3}, which has been well optimized by many calibration inputs for more than $25$~years.
+To keep the consistency with old measurement results, we used \textsc{Geant3} for this study.
+Note that we have started to develop a new simulation based on \textsc{Geant4} for further updates of the MC simulation used for the SK analysis.}.
 This simulation has been tuned by comparing calibration data with outputs from the MC simulation.
 The simulation models particle interactions in the water and electronic systems response.